-- The Charles Dickens School has an important role to play in supporting the mental health and wellbeing of its pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Refer the concern to DSL or deputy, who will liaise with the relevant head of year to provide support. - The DSL and/or Head of Year will make contact with parents to seek consent for any relevant referral that may be required. - Following discussion with parents and the pupil in reference to their needs and wishes, referrals may be placed for the school counsellor, school health team or CYPMHS, as appropriate. - In addition to professional support, and/or whilst waiting for formal support to be in place, regular check-ins will be arranged with either the head of year, or another trusted adult within the school. - Head of Year will also make regular contact home to parents to ensure a coordinated and nurturing approach. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
-This will be delivered through tutor time, PSHEE and our enrichment programme. - In addition, as a school, working towards the national nurturing schools programme additional support and training will be given to staff to enable them to more effectively identify and support young people's mental health and promote resilience and positive wellbeing for the adults within the community.
+- Barton Court Grammar School has an important role to play in supporting the mental health and wellbeing of our students.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for students, staff should: - Refer the concern to DSL or deputy, who will liaise with the relevant head of year to provide support. - The DSL and/or head of year will make contact with parents to seek consent for any relevant referral that may be required. - o Following discussion with parents and the student in reference to their needs and wishes, referrals may be placed for the school counsellor, school health team or CYPMHS, as appropriate. - In addition to professional support, and/or whilst waiting for formal support to be in place, regular check-ins will be arranged with either the head of year, or another trusted adult within the school. - Head of year will also make regular contact home to parents to ensure a coordinated and nurturing approach. - Age/ability appropriate education will be provided to our students to help promote positive health, wellbeing, and resilience.
+This will be delivered through tutor time, PSHEE and our enrichment programme.

+• In addition, as a school working toward the national nurturing schools programme additional support and training will be given to staff to enable them to more effectively identify and support young people's mental health and promote resilience and positive wellbeing for the adults within the community.